-Understanding the Differences Between a Brand Manager vs Marketing Manager
+Understanding the differences between a Brand Manager vs Marketing Manager

-- Manelik
+- Manelik Sfez

-- Jun 4, 2024
+- Jun 4

-- 4 min read
+- 5 min read

 A question that we get often is: "What's the difference between a brand manager and a marketing manager?"
 The answer is, while both play crucial roles in the growth and success of a company, their responsibilities, goals, and techniques differ significantly.